rossbu/webcrawler/README.md

 1. Make sure you have `Maven 3.5+` installed.
 See instructions [here](https://maven.apache.org/download.cgi).
 1. Make sure you have `Postman` installed ( Testing ).
 See instructions [here](https://www.postman.com/).

+## JDK Version
+    If you use jdk11 or higher on your test machine, please update <java.version>1.8</java.version> to <java.version>11</java.version> or highter in pom file.
+    This project was tested on JDK8 and JDK11 successfully.

 ## Build

     With Maven (3.5+)
         mvn clean install